pbeza/praca-magisterska/doc/man/myscm-srv.man.1.md

-`/etc/myscm-srv/scanned.aide` configuration file which uses AIDE syntax extended with special kind of `#@` comments that indicate which of the scanned directories or files should be copied between successive scans to be able to create patches (a.k.a. diffs) instead of copying whole files to the myscm system image.
+`/etc/myscm-srv/scanned.aide` configuration file which uses AIDE syntax extended with special kind of `#@` comments that indicate which of the scanned directories or files should be copied between successive scans to be able to create patches (a.k.a. diffs) instead of copying whole files to the mySCM system image.

 There are also special template files that are recognized by `.myscm-template`